denten-books/plain-text/main.md

 Multiplexing at the time fell into two broad approaches: time-division and pulse-amplitude modulation [@hausmann_telegraph_1915; @rowland_multiplex_1901].
-Pulse-amplitude modulation involved filling the available space (bandwidth) with simultanious signals of different types: sending multiple signals at differing frequencies that shared the same channel.[^ln1-multi] Pulse-amplitude modulation was difficult to implement initially.
-Cross-channel noise and device sensitivity hampared reliable reception and decoding across multiple silmultanious wave frequencies.
+Pulse-amplitude modulation involved filling the available space (bandwidth) with simultaneous signals of different types: sending multiple signals at differing frequencies that shared the same channel.[^ln1-multi] Pulse-amplitude modulation was difficult to implement initially.
+Cross-channel noise and device sensitivity hampered reliable reception and decoding across multiple simultaneous wave frequencies.

 Emile Baudot was one of the first engineers to notice that the prevailing Morse and Hughes telegraph systems failed to make full use of the time alloted for